 How is "disability" determined?
 Social Security disability examiners are required to apply a step-by-step process involving five questions in their determination of disability:

 - Are you working?
-If you are working in 2003 and your earnings average more than $800 a month, you generally cannot be considered disabled.
+If you are working in 2018 and your gross earnings (i.e. earnings before any taxes or deductions are taken out) average more than $1,180 a month, you generally cannot be considered disabled.
 If no, go to Step 2.

 - Is your condition severe?
 Your condition must interfere with basic work-related activities for your claim to be considered.
 If yes, go to Step 3.

 - Is your condition found in the List of Disabling Impairments?
 (For each of the major body systems, the Social Security Administration maintains a list of medical conditions that are so severe that having one or more of them automatically qualifies you as disabled.)
 If your condition is not on the list, the Social Security Administration must decide if your condition is of equal severity to a medical condition on the list.
 If it is, you will be found disabled.
 If it is not, go to Step 4.

 - Can you do the work you did previously?
 If your condition is severe but not at the same or equal level of severity as a medical condition on the list, then the Social Security Administration must determine if your injury or illness interferes with your ability to do the work you did previously.
 If it does not, your claim will be denied.
 If it does, proceed to Step 5.

 - Can you do any other type of work?
 If you cannot do the work you did in the past, the Social Security Administration determines if you are able to adjust to other work.
 They consider your medical conditions, your age, education, past work experience, and any transferable skills you may have.
 If you cannot adjust to other work, your claim will be approved.
 If you can adjust to other work, your claim will be denied.